 In Barcelona, a grilled eggplant flatbread would be known as coca.
 It’s also a close relative to the flatbread pizza.
-Adding XO sauce may not be typical of Catalan cuisine, but it works, adding complexity and heat.
-I am sure my Catalan friends will agree.
+Adding XO sauce may not be typical of Catalan or Italian cuisine, but it works, adding complexity and heat.

-The coca is a little like a pizza, but seldom has cheese or tomato as a topping.
+The coca is a little like a flatbread pizza but seldom has cheese or tomato as a topping.
 Typical toppings include with eggplant and red peppers, onions and raisins, spinach and pine nuts, cured anchovies, or wild mushrooms and herbs.
 The addition of XO sauce to this grilled eggplant flatbread really lifts it to another level, in terms of complexity and heat.

 The XO sauce

-XO sauce is a Cantonese condiment originating in Hong Kong in the 1980’s.
+XO sauce is a Cantonese condiment originating in Hong Kong in the 1980s.
 It is really more of a relish than a sauce.
 XO sauce was named after XO cognac.
 Even so, it doesn’t actually contain any.
 In Hong Kong at the time, XO had become a generic term for high quality.
-This very tasty relish contains dried shrimps and scallops, red chillis, ham, garlic and canola oil.
-In short, a jam packed with umami.
+This delicious relish contains dried shrimps and scallops, red chillis, ham, garlic and canola oil.
+In short, jam-packed with umami.

 I bought my XO sauce from a local Cantonese restaurant.
-You will be able to find it at an Asian store.
+You will be able to find it at an Asian store or on Amazon.
 Or, you could make your own.
-XO sauce delivers a virtual explosion of flavor.
-While it can overpower more subtly flavored dishes, when paired with the right ingredients, such as this grilled eggplant flatbread – it is culinary gold.
-Try it with soba and egg yolk, wrapped in a tortilla with duck, or in a spring roll with chicken.
+XO sauce delivers a virtual explosion of flavour.
+While it can overpower more subtly flavoured dishes, when paired with the right ingredients, such as this grilled eggplant flatbread – it is culinary gold.
+Try it with soba and egg yolk, wrapped in a tortilla with duck, or a spring roll with chicken.

 Grillled egglant XO flatbread